 Cash Assistance Program for Immigrants (CAPI)

-- Are a non-citizen and meet the immigration status criteria in effect for SSI/SSP as of 8/21/96.
+- Be a non-citizen and meet the immigration status criteria in effect for SSI/SSP as of 8/21/96.

-- Are ineligible for SSI/SSP solely due to your immigration status (This means you must apply for SSI/SSP, or submit other proof of ineligibility from the Social Security Administration).
+- Be ineligible for SSI/SSP solely due to immigration status.
+This means a CAPI applicant must apply or SSI/SSP, or submit other proof of ineligibility from the Social Security Administration.